patrickmineault/codebook/docs-code.md

 ## Discussion

 Good documentation helps maintain the long-term memory of a project.
 Very tricky code must be documented with care so that the memory of its intent and implementation is preserved.
 However, if you have a choice between documenting tricky code and refactoring the code so that it's less tricky, you'll often find that refactoring code pays off over the long term.
-Similarly, it's often more productive to write unit tests that lock in how the code should work than to explain how the code *should* work in words.
-Document code that needs to be documented, improve the code that needs to be improved, and develop the wisdom to tell apart which is which.
+Similarly, it's often more productive to write unit tests that lock in how the code works than to explain how the code *should* work in words.
+Document code that needs to be documented, improve the code that can be improved, and develop the wisdom to tell them apart.

 ```{admonition} 5-minute exercise
 Write a docstring for a function you've worked on.